Progressive Tax Definition

 For senior citizens who are more than 80 years

-Many economists believe that GST is more regressive in nature because the poor sect of people ends up paying a greater proportion of their income on consumption.
-For example, in the current GST taxation, biscuits are levied at 18% whereas gold is charged at 3%.
-This indicates that consumption of very economic things that should be easily available at a much cheaper rate is an expensive purchase for the lesser-income group of people.
+Many economists believe that GST is more regressive because the poor sect of people ends up paying a greater proportion of their income on consumption.
+For example, in the current GST taxation, biscuits are levied at 18%, whereas gold is charged at 3%.
+It indicates that consumption of very economic things that should be easily available at a much cheaper rate is an expensive purchase for the lesser-income group of people.
 India needs to be more progressive in order to maintain a sound balance of income distribution and uniform economic growth for a better future.

-- They are logical since it focuses on the earning capacity of an individual who is not burdened to pay a higher amount of tax that can be disproportionate to his/her income.
-They help in assuring the sense of ability and equality throughout the economy
+- They are logical since it focuses on the earning capacity of an individual who is not burdened with paying a higher amount of tax that can be disproportionate to his/her income.
+They help in assuring the sense of ability and equality throughout the economy.

-- It is very much inexpensive—progressive taxes are very much economical in nature because the cost of collection of taxes remains unaffected with respect to the same proportion as the rate of tax increases which makes such imposition rather economical.
+- It is very much inexpensive—progressive taxes are very much economical because the cost of collection of taxes remains unaffected with respect to the same proportion as the rate of tax increases, which makes such imposition rather economical.

-- There is a large scope of tax evasion if progressive taxes are implied in an economy because it becomes a gateway for the rich income group to hide their wealth and represent only a nominal amount as their income that automatically enables them to fall into a lower tax bracket.
+- There is a vast scope of tax evasion if progressive taxes are implied in an economy.
+It becomes a gateway for the rich income group to hide their wealth and represent only a nominal amount as their income that automatically enables them to fall into a lower tax bracket.

 - It leads to dishonesty and false statements in tax return forms, which ultimately leads to loss of revenue of the government through unfair means.

-- It is extremely capricious and uncertain, there is no standardized rule or principle to which such tax rates are fixed.
+- It is extremely capricious and uncertain; there is no standardized rule or principle to which such tax rates are fixed.
 There is no thumb rule of guidance to which rates of brackets must be adopted.
-Different nations imply different tax rates as economy income distribution varies from one to another.
+Different nations imply different tax rates as economic income distribution varies from one to another.

 - Some of the opinions hold that progressive taxes are unjust as the income class that incurs a higher income through their honest means must pay a higher rate of tax.